e99h2121/gitbook-remoteteamworking/ja/generaltopics-communication.md

 - [Slack Decides Not To Kill Email For A Little While Longer, Integrates It Instead](http://techcrunch.com/2015/08/14/slack-decides-not-to-kill-email-for-a-little-while-longer-integrates-it-instead/)

--> Email will probably never completely die.
-What Slack is helping to kill is internal email, which is the bane of everyone’s existence at work.
+-> "Email will probably never completely die.
+What Slack is helping to kill is internal email, which is the bane of everyone's existence at work".

 - https://www.sqwiggle.com/